-ID % complete (time) % complete (emissions) Comment Abs1 55% 97% By the end of 2013, we have achieved a 29% absolute reduction in our GHG emissions compared with baseline emissions- which is 97% of our 2017 target.
-We are currently considering updating our reduction target to an even more ambitious one.
+ID % complete (time) % complete (emissions) Comment Abs1 66% 100% By the end of 2014, we have achieved a 35% absolute reduction in our GHG emissions compared with baseline emissions- a reduction rate which has already surpassed our 2017 target (30% reduction).
+We are therefore currently considering updating our reduction target to an even more ambitious one.

 Please explain (i) why you do not have a target; and (ii) forecast how your emissions will change over the next five years

-CC3.
-2

 Does the use of your goods and/or services directly enable GHG emissions to be avoided by a third party?

 No

-CC3.
-2a

 Please provide details of how the use of your goods and/or services directly enable GHG emissions to be avoided by a third party

-000

-CC3.
-Did you have emissions reduction initiatives that were active within the reporting year (this can include those in the planning and implementation
+Did you have emissions reduction initiatives that were active within the reporting year (this can include those in the planning and/or implementation phases)

-phases)

-Yes

-CC3.

-CC3.
-3a

-CC3.:

-CC3.: 3a Please identify the total number of projects at each stage of development, and for those in the implementation stages, the estimated CO2e saving Total estimated annual CO2e savings in metric tonnes
+Please identify the total number of projects at each stage of development, and for those in the implementation stages, the estimated CO2e savings

 Stage of development Number of projects Total estimated annual CO2e savings in metric tonnes CO2e (only for rows marked )

-Under investigation 0
+Under investigation 0 0

 To be implemented 0 0

-Implementation commenced 4 1930000
+Implementation commenced 4 1830000

 Implemented 0 0

-Not to be implemented 0
+Not to be implemented 0 0